doritoes/ipgiraffe.com/2_Lambda_Function_Rust.md

 # Create Rust Lambda Function
 Where we demonstrate creating a Lambda function written in Rust on the Amazon Linux runtime.

 A Windows 11 workstation was used for the process below.
 It is a challenge to cross-compile for Amazon Linux 2023 from Windows 11.
-Therefore are going to install under WSL (Windows Subsystem for Linux).
+Therefore, we are going to install under WSL (Windows Subsystem for Linux).

 *See [https://docs.aws.amazon.com/linux/al2023/ug/rust.html](https://stratusgrid.com/blog/aws-lambda-rust-how-to-deploy-aws-lambda-functions)*